 - Demonstrate the products in use to offer the target audience a clearer understanding of their potential experience

-- Use voice-over narration to produce a more thorough overview of the product and its features
+- Use voice-over narration to produce a more thorough overview of the product and its features.
+You can also consider using text to speech software for generating natural-sounding voiceovers.

 Slack has done an impressive job presenting its messenger:

-Explainer videos are usually short animations that explain an idea, concept, or process quickly and clearly.
-They can also be live-actioned or screencast.
+Explainer videos are usually short 3D or 2D animations that explain an idea, concept, or process quickly and clearly.

 They’re great for introducing people to new concepts and ideas and helping them understand how something works.
 Here’s how you make a compelling explainer video: